erskingardner/nostr-how/src/pages/relays.md

 description: What are Relays and how do they work
 ---

-Relays are Nostrs servers, they power the network and allow users to broadcast and read notes.
+What are Relays and how do they work?

 ---

 ## What are Relays?

+Relays are like the backend servers for Nostr.
+They allow Nostr clients to send them messages, and they may (or may not) store those messages and broadcast those messages to all other connected clients.

+[//]: # (TODO: IMAGE OF CLIENTS AND RELAYS)